- Education and Science»

 This item must be used properly to be able to gain the most benefit.
 Works best on human skin, I find it's more effective between your clothes and your dry skin.
 If works so well, you could sweat very easily if you're wearing it and being active, so be cautious when using.
 I use one every time I head out to fish on a windy pier, always great for efficient warmth.

 #3 Survival Magnesium Fire Starter

 Magnesium emergency fire starters are incredibly useful when you need to get a fire going quickly.
 I always bring a lighter along with the fire starters.
-Because accidents do happen, lighters get misplaced, lost altogether, or gets submersed in water.
-For a half ounce, 2 by 4 inch emergency item, it's simply a no brainer to keep a Magnesium Fire Starter.
+Because accidents do happen, lighters get misplaced, lost altogether, or gets submerged in water.
+For a half ounce, 2 by 4-inch emergency item, it's simply a no brainer to keep a Magnesium Fire Starter.

 If you're wise or safety conscious enough not to rely on a lighter and you're not too familiar with the preparation and work required for a friction fire, I suggest carrying one in your main pack.
 Definitely a must-have gadget for an emergency survival kit.
 I've never had a problem starting a fire with this little essential, granted some times it took longer, but never failed once.
 Cheap, effective and easy to carry, highly recommended item.

 If you're traveling briskly on a two-week excursion, you might not want the added burden of hauling a 15-pound utility ax with you.
 Made from strong carbon steel teeth, great for gathering your firewood quickly, with less impact on your joints.
 Essentially helping you save energy and calories for other laborious outdoor tasks.

 My uncle swears by this item, it's built to last, additionally, it's also made in the U.S. It's basically having a chain saw that fits easily into your backpack or even your pocket.
 It's a 24 inch saw that is capable of bringing down medium sized trees if you actually require that much firewood of course.